Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 To carry out the tests of people aboard the Grand Princess, the U.S. Coast Guard planned to use a helicopter to deliver kits and acquire samples Thursday morning.
 The onboard medical team will then collect samples, which will be flown back to shore to be analyzed at a lab in Richmond, Calif.

+About half of the people who were on the Feb.
+11-21 cruise to Mexico are California residents, Newsom said.
+Authorities are working to contact them and urge them to monitor themselves for potential COVID-19 symptoms.

+California health agencies are currently monitoring at least 9,400 people in 49 counties who were potentially exposed to the coronavirus through air travel, Newsom said.

-Princess Cruises says it is cancelling the ship's planned Hawaii cruise, which was to depart on Saturday.
+Princess Cruises says it is cancelling the Grand Princess' planned Hawaii cruise, which was to depart on Saturday.